-Owning the right tools is always a great investment, but it can be difficult to find and care for them properly if they are disorganised.
-Wooden sheds can easily be converted into a proper workshop with shelving, hooks, and spaces to organise and easily find and use tools.
+Owning the right tools is always a great investment, but it can be difficult to find and care for them properly if they are disorganized.
+Wooden sheds can easily be converted into a proper workshop with shelving, hooks, and spaces to organize and easily find and use tools.

 Few things are as unsightly or odoriferous as a well-used wheelie bin.
 Instead of parking them haphazardly somewhere next to the house, you can easily convert your small shed into a bin shed, allowing you to keep those smelly wheelie bins out of mind and out of sight.

 With just a little work, storage sheds can easily be converted to a greenhouse.
 During cold weather, plants need just a bit of warmth and light to thrive.
 Whether you want to install new windows in your old bike shed, replace roof panels with skylight panels, or simply add a few ceiling-mounted lights, growing plants in your own greenhouse is fun and easy.